mendrugory/Airports/README.md

 A PoC to play with MongoDB's geo-functions and LeafLet maps.
 The web has been built with Flask.

+The code is prepared to be executed in openshift.

 The code must be running in: http://airports-dollbox.rhcloud.com/